thejamesdempsey/Code-Style-Guidelines/README.md

 ## Source order

 Try and write stylesheets in specificity order.
-This ensures that you take full advantage of inheritance and CSS’ first <i>C</i>; the cascade.

 A well ordered stylesheet will be ordered something like this: